-Sacred Lands and Wilderness
+Sacred Lands and Waters

 Protecting sacred natural sites and territories, and the rights of traditional custodians, through legislation, policy, inter-generational learning, wilderness experience and habitat restoration.